EVENFinancial/sbt-secrets/README.md

 The API is implemented by plugins with different encryption backends.

+### `KeybaseSecrets`

+The `KeybaseSecrets` plugin is a simple wrapper around the **Keybase** CLI.
+To use, you must do the following:

+1. Sign up for a Keybase account: https://keybase.io/
+2. Sign in to Keybase via the CLI: https://keybase.io/docs/command_line
+3. Add the `authorizedKeybaseIds` key to the build.
+This should be a `Seq` of the Keybase usernames who should have access to the secret files.
+4. Add `enablePlugins(KeybaseSecrets)` to the build.

+The plugin delegates to the `keybase pgp encrypt` and `keybase pgp decrypt` commands.
+Keybase is free and simple to use, although the secret files need to be re-encrypted whenever a user is added or removed from `authorizedKeybaseIds`.

 ### `KmsSecrets`

 The `KmsSecrets` plugin leverages the **AWS Key Management Service** (KMS).
 In order to use this plugin, you must do the following: